1. Introduction to Tajima 15-Needle Embroidery Systems

 Workflow Tips:

-• Use the control panel to make fine adjustments to design position, sparing you the hassle of re-hooping.
+- Use the control panel’s fine adjustments to avoid re-hooping.

 4.2 Large Format Embroidery Best Practices